 First off, being a young mom can be truly wonderful so don't listen to all the negative stuff that's said about young mothers - you can be just as good a parent as an older mom.
 I've worked with many young mothers who were absolutely committed to breastfeeding, having as natural a birth as possible, and accepting the responsibility that parenthood brings.

-....And For First Time Parents
+...And For First Time Parents

 Whether you are considered young or not, every new parent wants to get it right and enjoy the first precious months with their newborn.
 I've written here for you, my top ten tips for first-time parents to enable that to happen.
 These are all things I wish I had known the first time around (and paid attention to!).
 Here are 10 tips to get that relationship with your newborn baby off to a good start:

-Tip 1: At least Rest When Your Newborn Sleeps
+- Rest Whenever Your Newborn Sleeps

 This is tip number one because it's the most important!
 Everyone will tell you to sleep when your newborn sleeps and it's good advice, but it's not always possible.
 At first, you may be on a high from being a new mom and think you don't need to sleep or rest - but losing out on sleep over a long period of time will eventually catch up with you, and then it can be almost impossible to catch up on the sleep you need.